imWiki/hadoop_cust_ecosystem/README.md

 ![picture](temp/Zeppelin_Restart.png)

 # Work out the ip-address of the virtualbox VM
 The ip address of the virtualbox machine will be `10.211.55.101`.
 Please add this entry to your hosts file in your machine to access the services with hostname instead of IP in browser.
-Example shown below,
+As shown below,

 ![picture](temp/Host_File_Entry.png)